-The Bachelor of Arts degree in Advertising and Promotions targets anyone skilled in the field of communication and persuasion; anyone with a passion for creativity who sees himself or herself in a career that transforms lives through the power of words and images.
-The programme is suitable for recent secondary school graduates who wish to pursue a career in creative advertising as well as for persons who are already employed in the industry, but who have no formal training and are keen on improving their skills.
+The Bachelor of Arts degree in Advertising and Promotions targets persons interested in learning the art of persuasion and effective communication.
+It is also suited to anyone with a passion for creativity who sees himself or herself in a career that transforms lives through the power of words and images.
+Recent secondary school graduates who wish to pursue a career in creative advertising, as well as persons who are already employed in the industry, but who have no formal training and are keen on improving their skills, are ideal candidates for this programme.

 The table below provides a summary of fees payable to the College.
 Only nationals of Trinidad and Tobago are eligible to receive government’s GATE funding for tuition expenses listed hereunder.